 Almost every culture and cuisine has a form of savory hand pie.
-They make great vehicles for on-the-go food, picnics, work and school lunch and also a great way to turn leftovers into a meal such as these Leftover Pot Roast Hand Pies, Mini Pork Pies or Leftover Turkey Empanadas.
+They make great vehicles for on-the-go food, picnics, work and school lunches.
+They are also a great way to turn leftovers into a meal such as these Leftover Pot Roast Hand Pies, Mini Pork Pies or Leftover Turkey Empanadas.

-The basic pastry dough can be made plain or you an have a more savory version with herbs or cheese, filled and either fried or baked.
-The basic browned ground beef mixture in these savory pies gets a Middle Eastern flair from spices such as cumin and herbs like fresh thyme and parsley.
+The basic pastry dough can be made plain or you can create a more savory version with herbs or cheese, filled and either fried or baked.
+The basic browned ground beef mixture in these savory pies gets a Middle Eastern flair from spices such as ground cumin and herbs like fresh thyme and parsley.
 These can also be made ahead and refrigerated or frozen.
-Just bake them off and enjoy.
+Just bake them off as needed and enjoy.

 - For the Pastry:

 - 1 stick unsalted butter (chilled and cut into 1-inch pieces)